 Founded in 1965 and heading for its 27th running, Block Island Race Week is a great biennial tradition of New England summers and one of the oldest race weeks in the U.S. Racing on Block Island Sound in late June, as the season changes from spring to summer, often brings ideal conditions, with a gentle breeze in the morning building to a challenging seabreeze in the afternoon.
 Many who sailed the regatta in 2015 completed 11 races over five days, including a gearbustin’ Around Block Island Race, amid some of the finest weather ever to grace the regatta.

 The Championships Regatta

 Block Island Race Week’s legacy is built on Corinthian racing ideals and shoreside camaraderie, but next year’s edition will be notable for the number of championships that are scheduled for competition.
-Already four one-design classes and the IRC Congress have designated BIRW as their East Coast or North American championship.
+Five one-design classes and the IRC Congress have designated BIRW as their New England, East Coast or North American championship.
 The list will most likely grow as regatta organizers are in discussions with another five classes.

 The IRC division will be competing for the IRC North American Championship at BIRW.
-One-design class championships scheduled include the C&C 30 One-Design North American Championship, J/109 North American Championship, J/44 North American Championship and the J/88 East Coast Championship.
+One-design class championships scheduled include the C&C 30 One-Design North American Championship, J/109 North American Championship, J/44 North American Championship, J/105 New England Championship and the J/88 East Coast Championship.

 New Twists on a Proven Formula